- The Society shall be called the World Society for Transport and Land Use Research.

 - Appointment to the Board shall be by election, based on a confidential ballot of all fully paid-up members.

 - In the first election, the top six vote-getters will have six-year terms, the remaining vote-getters will have an initial three-year term.
-In subsequent elections, all Board members shall be elected for six-year terms.
+In subsequent elections, all Board members except early career researchers shall be elected for six-year terms.
+Early career researchers are elected for three-year terms.
 The chair of the first set of elections will serve as an ex-officio member of the board.

 - The Board shall elect its officers: a chair, vice-chair, secretary, treasurer, and elections chair.
 Other members of the Board may be assigned ad hoc roles including conference chair, website editor, and other roles as needed.